akhil03535/happycare/README.md

 ```

 3. Configure environment variables
-- Create a `.env` file in the root directory
+- Copy `.env.example` to create `.env` file in the root directory
+- Set up MongoDB Atlas:
+  1. Create a MongoDB Atlas account if you don't have one
+  2. Create a new cluster
+  3. Click "Connect" on your cluster
+  4. Choose "Connect your application"
+  5. Copy the connection string
+  6. Replace `<username>`, `<password>` in the MONGODB_URI with your credentials
 - Add your ThingSpeak and Twilio credentials

 4. Start the development servers